shiningpanda/selenose/docs/index.rst

 SeleniumServer
 ==============

-SeleniumServer is a plugin for `nose <http://code.google.com/p/python-nose/>`_.
+SeleniumServer is a plugin for `nose <http://code.google.com/p/python-nose/>`_ developed by `ShiningPanda <https://www.shiningpanda.com>`_.
 This plugin starts a `Selenium Server <http://seleniumhq.org/docs/05_selenium_rc.html#selenium-server>`_ before running tests, and stops it at the end of the tests.

 Installation
 ------------